hiromaruyama/Monty-Hall-Simulator/README.md

 # Monty-Hall-Simulator

-Inspired by AP Statistics, Conditional Probability & Probability misconception, this code is a simulation of famously known, a counter-intuitive puzzle, The Monty Hall Problem: to prove that switching increases our chances of winning.
+Inspired by AP Statistics, Conditional Probability & Probability misconception,<br>
+this code is a simulation of famously known, a counter-intuitive puzzle, The Monty Hall Problem: to prove that switching increases our chances of winning.

 Monty Hall Problem: (What is it about?)